Mtillmann/mtillmann.github.io/posts/intel-cpu-collection-the-socket-5-socket-7-project.md

 During my civilian service I threw out a lot of Desktop PCs with (then already obsolete) Socket 5/Socket 7 CPUs.
 Since I really like the color and texture of the ceramic lids, I started collecting the CPUs and had about 20 when I finished the service.

-Over the years I kept adding to the collection and in 2025 I finally decided what to do with them (see above).
+Over the years I kept adding to the collection and in 2025 I finally decided to start this project.

 The biggest issue was buying the last few CPUs on the kleinanzeigen platform because people are delusional ("_i know what i got_") about what a 30+ years old, [(probably) buggy](https://en.wikipedia.org/wiki/Pentium_FDIV_bug#Affected_models) and fully compatible x86-CPU is worth.